Hot Springs, Fried Chicken & Sand in the San Luis Valley, Part Three

 Joyful Journey Hot Springs

 We did a morning soak and evening soak and the views were spectacular.
-Joyful Journey also includes a spa, lodge rooms, tipis, yurts, RV sites and a campground.
+Joyful Journey includes a spa, lodge rooms, tipis, yurts, RV sites and a campground.
 The property enjoys splendid vistas of the Sangre de Cristo Mountains that glow at sunrise and sunset.

 Hot Springs, Fried Chicken & Sand in the San Luis Valley, Part Three.
 HeidiTown (7)